Massacre of El Ouffia

-The Massacre of El Ouffia took place on 6 April 1832 during the French conquest of Algeria.
-It was a war crime committed against the tribe of El Ouffia near El Harrach by the Troupes Coloniales under Colonel Maximilien Joseph Schauenburg.
+The massacre of El Ouffia (French: L'affaire d'El Ouffia) took place on 6 April 1832 during the French conquest of Algeria.
+It was committed against the tribe of El Ouffia near El Harrach by the Troupes Coloniales under Colonel Maximilien Joseph Schauenburg.

-Historical Context
+Historical context

 In December 1831, Duc de Rovigo arrived in Algiers to establish the French colonial power in Mitidja.
 His arrival coincided with the reconfiguration of the regiments of Troupes Coloniales involved in the offensive against the Algerian resistance fighters scattered all around the Casbah of Algiers.

-Through the ordinance of 17th November, 1831, the Chasseurs d'Afrique were created to establish the presence of cavalry capable of rapid incursions into the heart of rebel areas in French North Africa.
-Four squadrons were formed and these regiments of horsemen immediately began targeting the insurrectionary tribes around Algiers.
+Through the ordinance of 17 November 1831, the Chasseurs d'Afrique were created to establish the presence of cavalry capable of rapid incursions into the heart of rebel areas in French North Africa.
+Four squadrons were formed, and these regiments of horsemen immediately began targeting the insurrectionary tribes around Algiers.

 The members of le 1er régiment de chasseurs d'Afrique proved to be disciplined and reliable and were placed under the command of Colonel Maximilien Joseph Schauenburg in order to guarantee the pacification of the suburbs of Algiers.

+The cause of the raid was a theft committed against the entourage of Ferhat ben Said, a local leader in South Constantinois who was seeking common cause with France against Ahmad Bey, though none of the people killed in the raid were responsible for the theft but were instead thought by the French to have been from the same tribe.